 Caribbean Weather in March

-Weather-wise, it's hard to beat March in the Caribbean, where the days average about 83 F and it only drops to about 73 F at night, and rainstorms tend to be few and far between except perhaps in Bermuda, which gets an average of 4.3 inches of rain in March.
+Weather-wise, it's hard to beat March in the Caribbean, where the days average about 83 F and it only drops to about 73 F at night.
+Rainstorms tend to be few and far between except perhaps in Bermuda, which gets an average of 4.3 inches of rain in March.

 Northern island temperatures increase slowly from the cooler winter months, while southern islands becoming blistering hot spots in no time at all.
-Ocean temperatures increase as well, with water warming up to anywhere between 76-78 degrees Fahrenheit.
+Ocean temperatures increase as well, with water warming up to anywhere between 76-78 F.